 “To our knowledge, these are the first estimates of diabetes in a nationally representative sample of US adolescents using all three ADA recommended biomarkers,” stated Menke, et al. “The estimates are higher than previously reported.”
 The fact that a relatively large proportion of patients were unaware of the condition indicates a need for an improved diabetes screening process among adolescents.

-Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Prevention, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement, Heart Failure and Cardiac Biomarkers, Diet
+Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Prevention, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Heart Failure and Cardiac Biomarkers, Diet